TicketsBot/docs/src/dashboard/settings/settings.md

 Toggle whether transcripts of each ticket are stored for later review by your staff.

 ### Hide Claim Button
-Toggle whether the "Claim" button is shown in each ticket.
+Toggle whether the `Claim` button is shown in each ticket.
 - *Learn more about claiming [here](./claiming.md).*

 ## /Open Command